 - explain what is not negotiable, for example, the need to interview parents, have in person contact with or interview children, interview extended family or professionals

 - explain the implications of refusal to participate.
 Child protection is required to assess the child’s situation, to ensure they are safe from harm.
-If they are unable to do this, it is likely the matter will proceed to legal action, such as seeking a temporary assessment order (TAO).
+If they are unable to do this, it is possible that legal advice may needed to determine whether an application to the court is required.

-Where parents continue to refuse to cooperate or allow access to the child, a TAO or warrant should be considered with your team manager.
+Where parents continue to refuse to cooperate or allow access to the child, seek an urgent consultation with your manager, and consider legal advice with CPLO/Regional solicitors.
+It is possible a TAO or warrant may be required.
 See Temporary assessment orders (TAO) - advice.